hews/gal-practice-lesson/README.md

 ##### Random Call

-- **Question (CFU):** can you list the four essential actions you can apply to sequences/iterables in JavaScript, and explain when to use each.
+- **Question (CFU):** can you list the four essential actions you can apply to collections in JavaScript, and explain when to use each.
 - **Question (CFU):** can you explain when you would want to use `Array.prototype.map` instead of a `for` loop, and vice versa?
 What are the costs and benefits?